shred/acme4j/src/site/markdown/challenge/proof-of-possession.md

 # Proof of Possession

 With the Proof of Possesion challenge, you prove to the CA that you are able to provide a verification document that is signed with a key that is known to the server.
-The main purpose of this challenge is to transfer the control of a domain to your account.
+The main purpose of this challenge is to transfer the authorization of a domain to your account.

 The challenge object contains a list of `X509Certificate`s that are already known to the CA: